SpatialDays/geo-projector-microservice/README.md

 `poetry run python test.py`

-Note: If a user does not have Poetry installed, they should refer to the [official Poetry documentation](https://python-poetry.org/docs/#installation) to install it.
+Note: Ensure you have poetry installed, see [official Poetry documentation](https://python-poetry.org/docs/#installation) to install it.